CommodoreAlex/CPP/Practice/Parallel/readme.md

 You can parallelize most of the algorithms from the Standard Library, all you have to do is specify the first argument into the algorithm.

+This is only a preference where parallel custom behavior is not required - do not use execution policies unless you're okay with the decisions being made for you with no governance on how threading occurs.

 See example:
 ```cpp
 auto myVec = GenerateVector();